ably/ably-js/README.md

 // you don't pass a callback:
 var client = new Ably.Realtime.Promise(options: string | ClientOptions);

-// For the explicitly-callback-based variant (see 'Async API style' above): var client = new Ably.Rest.Callbacks(options: string | ClientOptions);
+// For the explicitly-callback-based variant (see 'Async API style' below): var client = new Ably.Rest.Callbacks(options: string | ClientOptions);
 ```